translation/rails/README.md

     bundle exec rake translation:init

+If you later need to add/remove target languages, please read our [dedicated article](https://translation.io/blog/adding-target-languages).

 ## Sync

 To send new translatable keys/strings and get new translations from Translation.io, simply run :